kaldren/kaldren/README.md

 - 👋 Hi, I’m @kaldren
+- 👀 Most of my repos are private
-- 👀 I love working with C#, .NET and Microsoft Azure
+- 💻I love working with C#, .NET and Microsoft Azure